 So, isn’t it time to ask what is this behavioural change doing to us, to our character, our personalities and our lives and why does it matter?

 We need to ask ourselves the question - on what occasion is face to face the more appropriate option for us and for generations to come and why?

 Unfortunately, we have forgotten that confronting people in real time conversation keeps us connected more than we realise.
 It develops who we are, it makes us human, real, genuine and authentic.
 It may not be as efficient or pleasant, at times, but will always put you at an advantage.
-Because you can’t edit real life conversation and if we continue to always communicate through our phones, eventually we are going to lose sight of how we relate to each other, building trust and meaningful relationships (read Best Friends).
+Because you can’t edit real life conversation and if we continue to always communicate through our phones, eventually we are going to lose sight of how we relate to each other, building trust and meaningful relationships (Read: 12 Signs to know you’ve found your best friend).
 But most importantly, understanding how we relate to ourselves.